Law and Social Sciences Fair

 This is an excellent opportunity for you to raise your profile on campus and generate high quality applications, ensuring that final and pre-final year students are aware of you and your graduate vacancies and work experience opportunities.

-Our 2017 Law Fair was sponsored by Erskine Chambers.
+Our 2018 Fair was sponsored by Bryan Cave Leighton Paisner and LPC Law.
 Exhibitors included:

 Equality and diversity